 The highlight is the pink building with a large dragon that envelops it.
 The structure is 80m in height in total, corresponding to the Buddha’s final age.
-The 17 floors signify heavenly Brahma’s realms that one reaches in the afterlife basing on monastic achievement and karma accumulation.
+The 17 floors signify heavenly Brahma’s realms that one reaches in the afterlife based on monastic achievement and karma accumulation.

-The dragon that surrounds the building from bottom to the top symbolises a human’s journey from suffering to happiness symbolically circling the hell and the heavens.
+The dragon that surrounds the building from the bottom to the top symbolises a human’s journey from suffering to happiness symbolically circling hell and the heavens.

 But according to the Thai story, a serpent-like (Phaya Nag) creature asked Buddha for competence (or spiritual power) but the Buddha declined.
 He then went on and possessed a human and asked for his ordinance again.